postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 SELECT pg_tde_is_encrypted('table_name');
 ```

 You can also verify if the table in a custom schema is encrypted.
-Pass teh schema name for the function as follows:
+Pass the schema name for the function as follows:

 ```
 SELECT pg_tde_is_encrypted('schema.table_name');
 ```

+This can additoonally be used the verify that indexes and sequences are encrypted.